STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

     MyLib::MyLib
 )
 ~~~
-or from the same buildtree :
+or from the same build tree :
 ~~~{.cmake}
 add_subdirectory(MyLibSource)
 ...